MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 > [!NOTE]
 > This feature was added as part of the Windows 10 RS4 update for HoloLens, and is not available on earlier releases.
 You can test it now by installing the [HoloLens RS4 Preview](hololens-rs4-preview.md).
 Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.17125 on HoloLens.
 You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

+Research mode is a new capability of HoloLens that provides application access to the key sensors on the device.
+These include:
+- The four environment tracking cameras used by the system for map building and head tracking.
+- Two versions of the depth camera data – one for high-frequency (30 FPS) near-depth sensing, commonly used in hand tracking, and the other for lower-frequency (1 FPS) far-depth sensing, currently used by Spatial Mapping,
+- Two versions of an IR-reflectivity stream, used by the HoloLens to compute depth, but valuable in its own right as these images are illuminated from the HoloLens and reasonably unaffected by ambient light.

 <table>
 <tr>
 <th>Feature</th><th style="width:150px"> <a href="hololens-hardware-details.md">HoloLens</a></th><th style="width:150px"> <a href="immersive-headset-hardware-details.md">Immersive headsets</a></th>